-CGI virtual tours are essential for pre-selling luxury properties or showcasing products.
-Unlike virtual tours that showcase existing locations, a CGI tour is used for envisioning what a space will look like in the near future.
+3D Rendered Tours are essential for pre-selling luxury properties or showcasing products.
+Unlike virtual tours that showcase existing locations, a 3D Rendered Tour is used for envisioning what a space will look like in the near future.

 These tours are created by architectural visualization designers who combine multiple 360° panoramic points of photorealistic renderings.
 The result is a fully immersive virtual experience that lets users "walk" through multiple locations.
 The user has full control over what they want to look at, and they can zoom in and out to enhance the view.